 The Trustees have determined that the appropriate level of free reserves should provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies.
-This will be no less than £745,925.
+This is currently set at 5% of General Annual Grant (GAG) and should be no less than £796,294.